SkyVenture112/WikipediaGame/WGIP.md

 Jack Dippel

 # Description
-Here are two aspects in which the breadth-first search algorithm for this program could be optimized:
+Here is an aspect in which the breadth-first search algorithm for this program could be optimized:

-* The algorithm can implement a set rather than a list to contain discovered pages.
-Sets are quite literally more efficient than lists regardless of what kind of operation is used.
-This would both allow for a a quicker overall runtime.
-Additionally, it would introduce an additional form of error checking considering that sets cannot contain duplicate values.
-If an additional page were somehow to be added twice or more to the discovered list, that could potentially disrupt the algorithm's accuracy and efficiency.
-It is therefore much more advisable to use a list in this instance.
+* The algorithm can implement an open-source natural language processing model such as Google's BERT.
+This would allow the algorithm to more thoroughly comprehend the semantics of the words it processes and therefore devise a path to the final page much more quickly.
+BERT, in particular, is a bi-directional model, meaning it uses every word in a link to grasp its overall meaning.
+It is specifically trained to understand semantics and sentiment, and can also generate word embeddings to further augment the algorithm's efficiency.
+Links would be able to be categorized into distinct groups, thereby reducing the amount of time wasted on traversing paths that ultimately lead to completely unrelated pages.

   __Pseudo-Code Representation:__

-      create a new set
-      initialize it to having the start_page as its sole value

-*  The regular expression matching feature that is present within the get_links() function in crawler.py currently compiles the regular expression pattern each time get_links() is called.
-This is very computationally inefficient, as it wastes resources each time a new link is discovered (especially on pages with an immense amount of links).
-A potential solution to this could be the regular expression pattern being compiled once and then utilized each time a page must be scraped for links.
-This would reduce the overall time required to scrape not only the starting page, but every page traveled to after it.

-    __Pseudo-Code Representation:__
+        def embed_text(text):
+           embedding = BERT_embed(text)
+           return embeddings

+        for each link in the current page: if page has not been visited:
-       pattern = compile_regular_expression(r'^https://en\.wikipedia\.org\wiki/[^:]*$')
+                page_embedding = embed_text(page.text)

-       if the link matches the defined regular expression pattern and does not contain '#":
-           add the link to the set of filtered links
+                similarity_score = calculate_similarity(current_page_embedding, page_embedding)
+                append page to the discovered list

+        def calculate_similarity(embedding1, embedding2):
+           similarity_score = BERT_calculate_similarity(embedding1, embedding2)
+           return similarity_score // This would be used to choose which links to travel to later in the search ("guiding" the algorithm)